apache/pulsar/site2/website/versioned_docs/version-2.10.0/security-jwt.md

 A user typically gets a token string from the administrator (or some automated service).

-The compact representation of a signed JWT is a string that looks like as the following:
+The compact representation of a signed JWT is a string that looks like the following:

 ```